erfan-mahdavi/AI-Course-project1/README.md

     ```
 3. Run the main script:
     ```bash
-    python main_file.py
+    python main_file.py # or main_file_graphical
     ```
-4. Use the GUI to input/generate a map and select the desired search phase (BFS, Max Profit A*, Min Loss A*).
+4. Use it to input/generate a map and select the desired search phase (BFS, Max Profit A*, Min Loss A*).

 ## Notes